 - The individual has outstanding warrants.

-- Releasing the individual would likely jeopardize an investigation into the crime.
+- Releasing the individual would likely jeopardize an investigation of the crime allegedly committed.

 - Physical or mental health care is required for the individual’s own safety.

-Whether you are cited to appear in court for a less serious offense or arrested and detained pending a court appearance, it is in your best interest to consult with an experienced Orange County citations/arrest attorney as soon as possible.
+Whether you are cited to appear in court or arrested pending a court appearance, it is in your best interest to consult an experienced Orange County Criminal Defense Attorney as soon as possible.

 Contact The Law Offices of Bryan R. Kazarian Today

-If you have been charged with any criminal offense, the skilled legal team at The Law Offices of Bryan R. Kazarian can help.
-Whether you received a citation or were physically detained, you have rights.
-Our experienced, highly-knowledgeable attorneys have been protecting the rights of individuals charged with crimes for more than 16 years.
-We have an impressive track record of obtaining the outcomes our clients want, and we will remain by your side from start to finish.
+If you have been charged with a criminal offense, the skilled legal team at The Law Offices of Bryan R. Kazarian can help.
+Whether you received a citation or were arrested, you have rights.
 Don’t go through this difficult, stressful process without the help of skilled legal counsel.
 Contact The Law Offices of Bryan R. Kazarian today at 855-918-4253 for a confidential consultation about your case.